DarthStrom/BlackBox/README.md

 </pre>

 ## Marks
-When a ball exits the box, it is marked
+When a ball exits the box, it is marked.

 - A hit is marked with red on its entry point
 - A reflection is marked with yellow on its entry point
 - A detour is marked with matching orange symbols on the entry point and the exit point

 ## Special cases
-If a ray encounters one ball straight on and one to the side, it counts as a hit
+If a ray encounters one ball straight on and one to the side, it counts as a hit.

 <pre>
 ──────O
       O
 </pre>

-If a ray encounters three balls, it counts as a hit
+If a ray encounters three balls, it counts as a hit.

 <pre>
       O